isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 Our officers will facilitate arrangements for the travellers to make short and safe visits to the medical facility and/or funeral, subject to the prevailing health policies governing such visits.

-Click [here](/dcev/overview) for more information on the Death and Critical Illness Emergency Visits Lane.
+<a href="/dcev/overview" target="_blank">Click here for more information on the Death and Critical Illness Emergency Visits Lane.</a>

 ---